(Audacy) The 2021 Mets will be remembered for collapsing down the stretch, but when the trade deadline rolled around, they were buyers.

 When deadline day rolled around, a foreboding update on deGrom came across Scott’s desk.

 “One interesting dynamic that happened on deadline day was I got a bad report on the health of Jake deGrom," Scott said.
 "That didn’t stop us, I didn’t look at it as we have to give up on the season – the Rangers lost Jake deGrom and ended up winning the World Series – you don’t give up on a season when something like that happens.
 You still have a four-game lead.
 It wasn’t clear that he was going to miss the rest of the season, but I knew there was some chance of that, so it wasn’t great.

 “I kind of pivoted a little bit away from the all-in type deals and thought (Baez) is a player who fits us really well, (Francisco) Lindor had some health stuff, we’d had some challenges on the infield, (Baez) could play anywhere.
 The makeup was positive, especially if he’s in a place where you’re trying to compete.
 People thought he'd thrive in the spotlight of New York, which he ended up doing.”

-At the time of the trade, Crow-Armstrong was a 19-year-old who had only played as high as Single-A. He really took off and ascended the minor league ranks upon landing in the Cubs organization, debuting in the majors in September of this year.
+At the time of the trade, Crow-Armstrong was a 19-year-old who had only played as high as Single-A. He really took off and ascended the minor league ranks upon landing in the Cubs organization, debuting in the big leagues this past September.

 “To Pete Crow-Armstrong’s credit, and somewhat to the Cubs’ player development, he has, I would estimate, tripled his value since then.“